-During the preparation of this work the author(s) used ChatGPT in order to improve readability and language.
-After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.
+During the preparation of this work, the authors used ChatGPT in order to improve readability and language.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.